How Is Materialise Becoming Greener? Through ISO 14001

 You first have to start with a full analysis to know every possible environmental impact the company has.
 So that can be in terms of garbage and pollution, or in terms of leaks or what can be put into the water, air, or soil.
 But it also includes other things, like noise, odor, and so forth.

 The certification is all about plan, do, check, act.
-It’s about setting up a plan of what you are going to do, identify your impacts, monitor them, and systematically try to lower them.
+It’s about setting up a plan of what you are going to do, identifying your impact, monitoring it, and systematically trying to lower them.
 Also, it’s about having plans in place for emergencies or accidents.
 For example, what are we going to do if there is a fire?
 A fire typically has negative environmental impacts, apart from everything else, so there are things we need to close off to prevent explosions or pollution.
-And it’s not enough if they’re simply there, but they need to be used in practice.
+And it’s not enough if they’re simply there; they need to be used in practice.

 Could you give an example of how you have lowered Materialise’s environmental impact already?